ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

     :target: ../_images/adsb_and_pixhawk.png

 The ADSB receiver comes with a DF13 serial cable that can be plugged directly into a Pixhawk serial port.
+Other autopilots will require a cable to be constructed appropriatley.
 The Ping sensor should be mounted so that the antenna is oriented vertically.